mozi-vizsgaremek/backend/README.md

 ### Running in production

 Production deployments should use the provided Dockerfile.
 Alternatively, `npm run start` will start the compiled version.

+## Authenticating against the backend

+The current system is very simple.
+It mimicks the way Auth0's refresh/access token method works, with a much simpler implementation.
+The frontend first has to log in (`POST /auth/login`), and save both tokens.
+The access token expires in 5 minutes (by default), then the frontend must 'refresh' it (`POST /auth/refresh`), which will return a new access token.
+The access token includes most information required by the backend, which enables us to skip a round-trip to the database at the beginning of every request's lifecycle.